SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## jsonArraySize

 Returns the length of a string.
 Returns -1 if null.
-This is equivalent to `size` in the CSE rules syntax.
+This is equivalent to `size` in the Cloud SIEM rules syntax.

 **Syntax**